Giving to

 Supporting BIPOC community frontliners through cash assistance, creative space, and culturally-rooted programs.

-WHAT WE WANNA SEE
+WHAT WE are building

 A world where every person who holds their community together is also held.
 Where healers are healed, givers are restored, and BIPOC communities thrive through the power of their own wisdom and culture.
-Because community keepers are ESSENTIAL and must be prioritized.
+Because community givers are ESSENTIAL and must be prioritized.

 WHAT WE DO